justindmyers/css/README.md

-# Airbnb CSS / Sass Styleguide
+# Nerium International CSS / Sass Styleguide

 *A mostly reasonable approach to CSS and Sass*

+This styleguide is based off of the Airbnb CSSThis styleguide is based off of the Airbnb Javascript Style Guide.
+It has been updated to fit the standards of Nerium International.
+Style Guide.
+It has been updated to fit the standards of Nerium International.

 ## Table of Contents